VeronicaLourens/hangman/README.md

 ## Existing Features

-The game is built using Python only.

-* There is a welcome message on the start screen.
+The game is built using Python and runs in Heroku.
+This version of Hangman game is to guess a random number chosen by the computer.

+### Start Screen
+It displays a welcoming message, a human graphic, a set of game rules on the start screen.
+It asks user to decide if user would like to play or not.

 * It asks user if the user would like to play game or not.
 * The game exits if the user enters 'no'.
 * It asks for user's name afterwards if the user enters 'yes.